Godeta/signal_processing/README.md

 # signal_processing
 Some exemples of signal processing with explanations.

-[Website](https://scilab-signal.carrd.co/)
+Note : DSP = Digital Signal Processing [Website](https://scilab-signal.carrd.co/)

-## Filter
+## Small_tests
-In the file "Filtre" you can see an exemple of how to make a filter using scilab.
+In the folder "small_tests" you can see simple exemples of different things related to DSP in Scilab

-## Spectrum
+## Sensor project
-In the file "Spectre" you can see an exemple of a signal ploted relative to time and relative to frequency using the fourier transform.
+In the folder "sensor_data_processing" I will put all my data and code to process data from a sensor.

-## Patter detection in images
+## Patern detection in images
-In the file "intercorrelation" you can see an exemple of how to detect patterns in images using signal processing in scilab.
+In the folder"image_processing" you can see exemples of how to detect patterns in images using signal processing in scilab.